wottreng/Linux-Mint-on-Lenovo-Legion-5/README.md

   a: using 'Update Manager' gui : credit: https://www.makeuseof.com/upgrade-kernel-linux-mint/

 2: isntall latest nvidia graphics drivers (470.63.01)
-  a: using "additional drivers" gui update graphics drivers to latest nvidia driver version
+  a: using "driver manager" gui update graphics drivers to latest nvidia driver version

 STEPS to get screen brightness to work correctly and brightness keys to actually change brightness: